Azithromycin vs. Ciprofloxacin: Which Antibiotic Is Better?

 Be cautious of the following warnings related to Azithromycin-

-• Avoid using Azithromycin if you have severe allergic or skin reactions due to it.
+- Avoid using Azithromycin if you have severe allergic or skin reactions to it.

-• Azithromycin doesn't treat syphilis, so consider not to use it for this condition.
+- Azithromycin doesn't treat syphilis, so consider not using it for this condition.

 While using Ciprofloxacin, be aware of the following warnings to ensure a safe and effective treatment:

-Be cautious, as the use of Ciprofloxacin may affect the following organs and raise these given concerns-
+Be cautious, as the use of Ciprofloxacin may affect the following organs and raise these concerns-

 Patients with liver damage, kidney problems and Life-threatening abnormal heart rhythm (QT prolongation) should see a doctor before using Ciprofloxacin.
 If it is considered unsafe, avoid using it.